 A WordPress multisite network allows you to run and manage multiple WordPress sites from a single WordPress installation.
 In today’s podcast, we’re going to dive in and discuss the benefits, drawbacks, use cases, and how you can take advantage of unifying multiple websites under one WordPress install.
 We’ll also touch on multisite security and performance.

-The WPCampus Podcast is a monthly show where members of the community come together to discuss relevant topics, unique ways that WordPress is being used in higher education, share tutorials and walkthroughs, and more.
+The WPCampus Podcast is a recurring show where members of the community come together to discuss relevant topics, unique ways that WordPress is being used in higher education, share tutorials and walkthroughs, and more.
 If you'd like to be a guest on the show, or have a topic you'd like us to discuss, please let us know.

 Jonathan Perlman is an experienced web developer and teacher who works for Dawson College in Montreal, Quebec.
 He builds custom web solutions for the students, faculty and staff.
 Recently he’s been leveraging WordPress more and more to do the heavy lifting while focusing on the needs of the institution with custom themes and plugins.
 Some of his sites have been built for a select few whereas others are visited by 12,000+ applicants.
 Jonathan is also an instructor for Dawson’s Centre for Training and Development specializing in web technologies such as HTML, CSS, PHP and WordPress.

 I am a web developer who has been working with WordPress multisite in higher education since 2007.